Murata Manufacturing Co., Ltd. (OTCMKTS:MRAAY) Short Interest Update

-Murata Manufacturing Co., Ltd. (OTCMKTS:MRAAY – Get Rating) saw a large growth in short interest in February.
-As of February 15th, there was short interest totalling 42,800 shares, a growth of 44.1% from the January 31st total of 29,700 shares.
-Based on an average daily volume of 1,054,000 shares, the short-interest ratio is currently 0.0 days.
+Murata Manufacturing Co., Ltd. (OTCMKTS:MRAAY – Get Rating) was the recipient of a large decline in short interest in the month of February.
+As of February 28th, there was short interest totalling 1,600 shares, a decline of 96.3% from the February 13th total of 42,800 shares.
+Based on an average trading volume of 1,591,800 shares, the short-interest ratio is presently 0.0 days.

 Murata Manufacturing Company Profile (Get Rating)